-March 26, The Philippine Sea departed Haifa after completing its participation in Exercise Caya Green with ships of the Isreali navy.
+March 26, The Philippine Sea departed Haifa after completing its participation in exercise Caya Green with ships of the Isreali navy.

 September 16, The guided-missile cruiser returned to Naval Station Mayport after a port visit to Charleston, S.C.

-January 30, The guided-missile cruiser wrapped up a weeklong visit to Naval Station Newport, R.I., after serving as the school ship for Surface Warfare Officers School (SWOS).
+January 30, The guided-missile cruiser wrapped up a week-long visit to Naval Station Newport, R.I., after serving as the school ship for Surface Warfare Officers School (SWOS).

-June 1, USS Philippine Sea arrived at Naval Weapons Station Yorktown to offload ordnance in preparation for a 10-month ED-SRA at the Atlantic Marine shipyard on Fanning Island.
-The Phil Sea would soon become the 2nd cruiser in the fleet to complete Cruiser Modernization, the 1st on the East Coast.
-The ship entered the dry-dock on June 24.
+June 1, USS Philippine Sea arrived at Naval Weapons Station Yorktown to offload ordnance in preparation for a 10-month Extended Dry-Docking Selected Restricted Availability (E-DSRA) at the Atlantic Marine shipyard on Fanning Island.
+She would soon become the 2nd cruiser in the fleet to complete Cruiser Modernization, the 1st on the East Coast; Entered the dry-dock on June 24.

 May ?, 2011 USS Philippine Sea departed Mayport for a scheduled deployment in the U.S. 5th and 6th Fleet AoR.

 July 6, USS Philippine Sea rescued 26 Filipino crew members from the Marshall Islands-owned, Liberian-flagged, motor vessel MT Brilliante Virtuoso, 20 n.m. southwest of Aden, Yemen, after the ship's superstructure was set on fire following a pirate attack with the rocket-propelled grenades.
 The 274-meter tanker was carrying about 1 million barrels of fuel oil to China from Ukraine.

 October 25, Capt.
-Stephen Shinego relieved Capt.
-Herbert M. Hadley as CO of the CG 58 during a change-of-command ceremony on board the ship at Black Sea.
-USS Philippine Sea pulled today in Burgas, Bulgaria, for a three-day port call.
+Stephen A. Shinego relieved Capt.
+Herbert M. Hadley as CO of the Philippine Sea, during a change-of-command ceremony on board the ship, while underway in the Black Sea.

 November 15, USS Philippine Sea returned to homeport after a six-month deployment.